Transporting Hydras & Cauldrons

 Thanks for measuring the box!

 The clever mechanism could actually be quite simple, I would just glue a polystyrene board (or something similar) to two sides and made a dent in it for the second floor, which would be made from a metal sheet cut to fit.
-(I hope it's understandable, it's quite late here where I live )
+(I hope it's understandable, it's quite late here where I live :D )

 My painting blog